 14. Aussie Pom

-Parents: Pomeranian and Australian Shepherd mix
+Parents: Pomeranian x Australian Shepherd

 RECOMMENDED: 35 Perfect Pomeranian Mixes

 Parents: Cavalier King Charles x Aussie

-Pictured above is Winston the Aussalier.
-Check out more pictures on his Instagram.
+Aussaliers strike a nice balance of temperaments with the Cavalier King Charles Spaniel and the Australian Shepherd.
 With the Aussalier, there can be a lot of variations in coat colors, as these hybrid dogs are relatively new.

 16. Bull Aussie

-Parents: Pit Bull and Australian Shepherd mix
+Parents: Bulldog x Australian Shepherd

 In all honesty, a Bulldog and Australian Shepherd mix is not an obvious mix.
-But, I’m sure glad that they exist (and they’re adorable)!
-Because of how uncommon they are, we can only speculate what the typical Bull Aussie may be like.
+But, I’m sure glad that they exist!
+Because of how uncommon they are, we can only speculate what the “typical” Bull Aussie may be like.

 17. German Australian Shepherd

-Parents: German Shepherd and Australian Shepherd mix
+Parents: German Shepherd x Aussie

-These are two of the best herding dogs in the world.
-So, it wouldn’t be shocking to see a highly skilled herding dog as well.
+These are two top herding dogs, so it wouldn’t be shocking to see a highly skilled herding hybrid dog as well.
 German Aussies are wildly active dogs, which translates to a lot of physical activities.

 18. Australian Pointer

-Parents: Pointer and Australian Shepherd mix
+Parents: Pointer x Australian Shepherd